 - Your new job situation is temporary.
 This income would be averaged as if you were a salaried employee who switched to impermanent income.

 In most cases, other than college, lenders want to see documentation on your new job and income.
 Paperwork for a new job should be highly detailed and include your new title, new role and salary.
 More specifically, mortgage companies expect paperwork with your:

 - A pay stub

 - Verbal confirmation of your employment, which will come later

 All these are critical, especially if the job you took is brand-new and you have no previous history of earning a particular type of income, i.e. going from a salary to an hourly wage or receiving a raise.
 You should be able to get pre-approved as long as the job has a start date; the key is providing the items with timely documentation.

 The top mortgage programs, including conventional, Federal Housing Administration and Jumbo, all follow the same requirements for using brand-new job income for applicants.
 It doesn’t matter if you’re buying a home for the first time or refinancing a home you own.

 But if you’re already in the process of applying for a mortgage, it goes without saying you generally shouldn’t change jobs in the middle of the process.
 If you must or know a possible change to your financial picture is in the works, handle that first, and then you can begin the mortgage application process.

 Changing jobs in the middle of the process won’t just delay things but can potentially impede your ability to secure financing.
 Another smart alternative would be to secure mortgage loan financing then make a job change when you have a low-rate, low-cost home loan you can handle — despite any changes to your income.

 Remember, too, a good credit score can help you qualify for the best terms and conditions on a mortgage.
-You can see where you currently stand by viewing your two credit scores for free, updated each month.
+You can see where you currently stand by viewing your two credit scores for free, updated every 14 days.